-One of the most beautiful house plants in the plant world is the Peace Lily.
-The deep, dark green foliage and bright white flowers are signature trademarks of these wonderful plants and, as perennials, they bloom all year round!
-Their leaves reach an average of 12 inches long, and the white snowy blossoms can make an appearance at anytime.
+One of the most beautiful house plants in the plant world is the Peace lily.
+The deep, dark green foliage and bright white flowers are signature trademarks of these wonderful plants.
+As perennials, they bloom all year round!
+Their leaves reach an average of 12 inches long, and the white snowy blossoms can make an appearance at any time.

 There are a few main aspects about caring for this wonderful plant that you will want to make sure you have a basic understanding of.
-They are: lighting, soil conditions, watering, and the use of fertilizer.
-With even with a basic understanding of the conditions ideal for a Peace Lilly, you can be relatively confident your plant will flourish for years to come!
+They are lighting, soil conditions, watering, and the use of fertilizer.
+Even with a basic understanding of the conditions ideal for a Peace lily, you can be relatively confident your plant will flourish for years to come!

 Low light is better, avoid direct sunlight.

 Quality soil with good aeration and drainage.

 Don't over saturate the soil.
 High humidity areas are preferred (i.e. in a steamy bathroom).